 passprompt The default prompt to use when asking for a password; can be overridden via the -p option or the SUDO\PROMPT environment variable.
-The following percent ('%')

-escape sequences are supported:
+The following percent ('%') escape sequences are supported:

-%H expanded to the local host name including the domain name (only if the machine's host name is fully qualified or the fqdn option is set) %h expanded to the local host name without the domain name %p expanded to the user whose password is being asked for (respects the rootpw , targetpw and runaspw flags in sudoers ) %U expanded to the login name of the user the command will be run as (defaults to root) %u expanded to the invoking user's login name %% two consecutive % characters are collapsed into a single % character The default value is "Password:". privs e default Solaris privileges to use when constructing a new privilege set for a nmand.
-This is passed to the executing process via the inherited privilege set, is bounded by the limit privileges.
-If the privs option is specified but the itprivs option is not, the limit privileges of the executing process is set to privs .
-If default privileges may be overridden on a per-command basis in sudoers .
-This is only available if sudoers is built on Solaris 10 or higher. role The default SELinux role to use when constructing a new security context to run the command.
-The default role may be overridden on a per-command basis in the sudoers file or via command line options.
-This option is only available when sudo is built with SELinux support. runas_default The default user to run commands as if the -u option is not specified on the command line.
-This defaults to root. sudoers_locale ocale to use when parsing the sudoers file, logging commands, and sending email. ote that changing the locale may affect how sudoers is interpreted.
-Defaults to timestampdir The directory in which sudo stores its time stamp files.
-This directory should be cleared when the system reboots.
-The default is /var/run/sudo/ts .
+- %H expanded to the local host name including the domain name (only if the machine's host name is fully qualified or the fqdn option is set) - %h expanded to the local host name without the domain name - %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) - %U expanded to the login name of the user the command will be run as (defaults to root) - %u expanded to the invoking user's login name - %% two consecutive % characters are collapsed into a single % character privs The default Solaris privileges to use when constructing a new privilege set for a command.
+This is passed to the executing process via the inherited privilege set,